CircadiaStC/JavaScript_Projects/README.md

 # Javascript_Projects
-These are some small projects I made using JavaScript.
+These are some small projects I made using JavaScript and featuring some CSS animations using keyframes.

 # Projects
 -Pizza Menu